SFU-HiAccel/NativeEngineBenchmark/CostModelBenchmark/README.md

 # Building the Gluten Project with Velox Project

 The cost model version is using Velox as backend.
-The building of Velox and GlutenCPP can refer to [VeloxBuild](https://github.com/apache/incubator-gluten/blob/main/docs/get-started/Velox.md)
+The details of building of Velox and GlutenCPP can refer to [VeloxBuild](https://github.com/apache/incubator-gluten/blob/main/docs/get-started/Velox.md)

 ```